unblinking/saltpack/specs/saltpack_armor.md

 padding digits, and the digits only go up to 84.)
 So when the padding bytes are stripped, what's left ends up being the same as what was encoded.

 We could've generalized this padding scheme to other bases and block sizes.
+We}
-We would have to be careful with the padding characters, though.
+would have to be careful with the padding characters, though.
 We'd want to strip off as many output characters as possible without overflowing the padding bytes, and at larger block sizes this is more than one-character-per-byte.